 Voiced by: Takahiro Mizushima (Japanese), Lucien Dodge (English)

 - Expy: To Takamatsu from Angel Beats!.
-They shared similar Megane looks, similar ripped body, similar personality, and same voice actor.
+They share similar Megane looks, similar ripped body, similar personality, and same voice actor.

 - Fan Boy: Goes into fanboy mode when he hears about Yusa, a current pop idol.

-- Heroic BSoD: When he sees his idol Yusa turning from cutesy girl to brash trash talker with her special power, Joujirou reacts by smashing his head into the wall which causes a small fountain of blood to spray out from his head.
-He later seems to get used to it and keeps adoring Yusa.
+- Head Desk: When he sees his idol Yusa turning from cutesy girl to brash trash talker with her special power, Joujirou reacts by smashing his head into the wall which causes a small fountain of blood to spray out from his head.

 - Iron Butt-Monkey: He does wear some protection under his uniform to minimize the damage sustained when he's using his Super Speed power.
 But that said, he causes a lot of destruction every time he lands somewhere, and often has Amusing Injuries, such as bleeding profusely from his head in episode 2 due to crashing into some large glass windows in the cafeteria.